Rehab Resources

 Rosenbek Hierarchy of Apraxia Drills

-Why Apraxia stops us like a brick wall
+Why Apraxia can feel like a brick wall

-Apraxia seems like an insurmnountable obstacleApraxia causes difficulty moving the mouth & tongue to produce speech.
+Apraxia seems like an insurmountable obstacleApraxia causes difficulty moving the mouth & tongue to produce speech.

 We use speech so often (and so effortlessly) that we forget just how complex and difficult it is to learn.
 If you've ever tried to teach a baby to speak, you know it's not easy.
 In addition, apraxia is often accompanied by expressive aphasia, causing difficulty with word-retrieval (thinking of the right word).
 I call that the double-whammy because you have difficulty thinking of the word and then, even if you think of it, you have trouble saying it.

-Note: this is meant to be a layman's explanation for our non-therapist readers.
+Note: this is a layperson's explanation for our non-therapist readers.
 The proper understanding of Apraxia would fill a textbook.

-The Rosenbek Hierarchy breaks speech into a continuum of easier steps that take the survivor from being able to repeat the word with assistance to speaking the word independently in a real-world situation.
+The Rosenbek Hierarchy breaks speech into easier steps that take the survivor from being able to repeat the word with assistance to speaking the word independently in a real-world situation.

-Imagine you are trying to get over a 5 foot wall.
-You can't jump 5' straight up no matter how hard you try.
+Imagine you are trying to get over a 5-foot wall.
+You can't jump 5 ft straight up no matter how hard you try.
 The solution is not to jump higher, but, rather, to get a ladder!
-You've broken down the impossible problem of 5 feet into a series (a continuum) of achievable 6" steps.
+You've broken down the impossible problem of 5 feet into a series (a continuum) of achievable 6 inch steps.
 Literally.
 Dr. Rosenbek provided similar steps for acquired apraxia of speech treatment.

 The Rosenbek Hierarchy breaks apraxia therapy into small, achievable steps